PyFilesystem/pyfilesystem/docs/implementersguide.rst

 Filesystem Errors
 -----------------

-With the exception of the constuctor, FS methods should throw :class:`fs.errors.FSError` exceptions in preference to any implementation-specific exception classes, so that generic exception handling can be written.
+With the exception of the constructor, FS methods should throw :class:`fs.errors.FSError` exceptions in preference to any implementation-specific exception classes, so that generic exception handling can be written.
 The constructor *may* throw a non-FSError exception, if no appropriate FSError exists.
 The rationale for this is that creating an FS interface may require specific knowledge,